Press enter to see results or esc to cancel.

 • Dubai Design District

-Like any other part of the world, working and residing in Dubai requires a number of key insurance solutions to safeguard self-employed individuals against losses due to illness, injury, death, legal defence charges, etc.
+Like any other part of the world, working and residing in Dubai requires a number of key insurance solutions to safeguard self-employed individuals against losses due to illness, injury, death, legal defence charges, and other problems.

-As you are probably aware, health insurance coverage is mandatory for all UAE nationals and foreigners residing in Dubai (click here to visit our Dubai Health Insurance Law page).
+As you are probably aware, health insurance coverage is mandatory for all UAE nationals and foreigners residing in Dubai.
 While expats working in Dubai will typically have employer-provided health insurance, self-employed individuals will need to arrange their own private health insurance.

 There are many private health insurance options on the market, including cheaper plans designed to meet the minimum coverage requirements, as well as more comprehensive options that incorporate a wider range of benefits (e.g. dental benefits, international health insurance coverage).
 Benefit options can be flexible, and can be tailored to meet your health and budget needs, and also match the work-related risks you might face as a self-employed individual.